+- Connect Toolbox.
+Input Linear Time Code (LTC) to one or both of the Toolbox audio input connectors. - Read results.
 The offset between the two time codes being read is computed and displayed at the bottom of the screen.

-If the two incoming time code signals being read are locked at the sub-frame $(1/80^{th} \text{ frame})$ level, an asterisk (\) will appear between the L and the R on the screen.
-If this indicator is not present or is flashing, sub-frame lock is not present or is jittering.
+If the two incoming time code signals being read are locked at the sub-frame $(1/80^{th} \text{ frame})$ level, an asterisk () will appear between the L and the R on the screen.
+If this indicator is not present or is flashing, sub-frame lock is not present or is inconsistent.

-Note: This function decodes the information in the time code stream, and does not analyze the actual rate the time code is running.
+Note: This function decodes the information in the time code stream, but does not analyze the actual rate the time code is running.
 If the frame rate is shown as 30, it simply means that there are 30 frames in each time code second, and that the code is close enough to the nominal rate to be read.
 Thus, 29.97 code will be shown as "30" or "30dr".
 To check that actual running frame rate, use the Frame Rate function below.